-- Wild Alaskan Guides is one option for an unforgettable hunting adventure.
+- Alaska Wild Guides is one option for an unforgettable hunting adventure.
 They will help you obtain your licenses and permits.
 Then they'll help you find a trophy animal.

 - Magnum Alaska Guide Service provides one of the best guided hunts you will find.
 Everything is included except airfare, hunting gear, and licenses.
 This is one you'll return to again.

 More Alaska Adventures

 When you plan your high adventure trip, Alaska fishing and hunting are not your only options for recreation.
 You can enjoy countless outdoor activities such as:

 The list could go on and on.
 If you love high adventure, Alaska is the place for you.
 After one visit you're sure to come back again and again.